 Here’s how you can make the ultimate potato salad, too.
 (Find Ellie’s family recipe here.)

-6 Steps to the Best Potato Salad EVER
+6 Steps to the Best Potato Salad Ever

 Having everything on the counter ready to go makes the cooking part go so much more smoothly.
 If you don’t have hard-cooked eggs on hand, you can make them in no time.

 Nick knows the recipe off the top of his head: Place the eggs in a large saucepan and cover them with about an inch of cold water.
 Bring it just to a boil.
 Pull the pan from the heat, put on the lid, and let it stand for 13 minutes.
 Drain the water and quickly dunk the eggs in an ice water bath to stop the cooking.
 They turn out perfectly every time!
 See?

 Use a toothpick to skewer a peeled clove of garlic.
 This does two things: It helps you find the garlic clove later among all the potatoes, and it releases some of that garlicky goodness into the cooking water (and, therefore, the potatoes).
 Cooking the garlic mellows its flavor, too.

-4. Bring the pot to a boil, then turn down the heat and simmer until the potatoes are tender—about 10 minutes.
-While the potatoes cook, whip up the dressing.
-We tried mayonnaise, sour cream and cream cheese.
+Test Kitchen tip: We tried mayonnaise, sour cream and cream cheese.
 In the end, a mixture of sour cream and mayo best delivered the smooth texture and bright flavor we were after.